austind/iosfw/README.md

 ## Overview

 Built upon NAPALM and Netmiko to take most of the headache out of IOS upgrades.
+Designed to be as idempotent and atomic as possible.
+In other words, it will only make changes if needed, and it will pick up where it left off if interrupted.

 Automates this process:
 1. Check and (if necessary) fix/enable SCP